hhundhausen/CSE15L-LabReports/lab-report-2-week-4.md

 - In this computer program, the failure-inducing input was a file with an image reference (shown in the screenshot above).
 For better reference, here is an example: ```![image](print.png)```
-* * However, this input caused a bug because it had the wrong syntax and made the image appear as a link.
+* * Yet, this input caused a bug because it had the wrong syntax and made the image appear as a link.
 Further, the input and bug made the program produce a symptom of an incorrect output: printing the image name and the other file names.

 # Code Change Three :  *A File That Uses [] and (), But Very Far Apart*